nitaybz/homebridge-sensibo-ac/README.md

 ## Support homebridge-sensibo-ac

-**homebridge-sensibo-ac** is a free plugin under the ISC license. it was developed as a contribution to the homebridge/hoobs community with lots of love and thoughts.
+**homebridge-sensibo-ac** is a free plugin under the GNU license. it was developed as a contribution to the homebridge/hoobs community with lots of love and thoughts.
 Creating and maintaining Homebridge plugins consume a lot of time and effort and if you would like to share your appreciation, feel free to "Star" or donate.

 <a target="blank" href="https://www.paypal.me/nitaybz"><img src="https://img.shields.io/badge/Donate-PayPal-blue.svg"/></a>